Whale Shark Expedition

 - An experienced expedition leader

-- private boat for whale shark swimming and data collection
+- Private boat for whale shark swimming and data collection

 - All Marine Park and Whale Swimming fees

-- Snorkel and fin hire
+- Snorkel and fin hire for the duration

-- Personal development and conservation workshops
+- Personal development, pilates and conservation workshops

 - Beach BBQ and a sunset cruise on the last night